 The document uses the following terminology.
 Some terms refer to each other; the order below should enable the reader to understand these relations easily.

 Public automated translation services.
-Public automated translation services are services that provide automated translation functionality, for example to be used by European public administration.
+Public automated translation services are services that provide automated translation functionality, for example to be used by European public administration to deliver content to the public of multilingual Europe.

 Sharing of language resources.
 Automated translation services use language resources (LR), e.g.: parallel corpora of translated text for machine translation training purposes, translation memories, machine readable lexica etc. By sharing of LR we mean the re-usage and distribution of such resources, with explicit legal information about licensing of resources.

 Standards.
-Standards are technical building blocks for representing language resources and for creating machine translation services.
+Standards are commonly accepted data structures and practices designed for public use, to be used when defining the requirements with interoperability build in for technical building blocks of data and technology to handle language resources and for creating machine translation services.
+This document advocates for open standards in language industry.
 Example standards are:

 TMX for representing translation memories;

 XLIFF for interchange of localisable information and related metadata.

-tbd: mention other standards explicitly? what is a standard?
+ITS 2.0 for metadata annotation of content

+ISO, ASTM, W3C specifications and public recommendations

+RDF for linked data

 Several aspects are important related to standards:

 This document does not recommend a closed set of standards, but rather the best practice of using standards for implementing automated translation services (see below).